>> | Welcome | Accommodation | Weddings | Excursions | Festivals | Location | Info | Booking |

 Vel Festival:

 Sri Lanka's main Hindu festival.
-Celebrates Skanda/Kataragama; ornate processions feature the god's chariot and vel (spear).
+Celebrates Skanda/Kataragama (Kartik); ornate processions feature the god's chariot and vel (spear).

 September